Dive Industry Strategy

 Why could Dell do that and not the other PC makers?
 Dell was a startup without a network of resellers.
 Meanwhile, all the other PC makers would radically disrupt their existing distribution channels and alienate the resellers, if they were to sell directly to the consumer like Dell.
 The other brands eventually jumped in, but only after Dell had a comfortable leading advantage.

-Direct-to-consumer is best implemented by a startup without a network of resellers.
+Direct-to-consumer in the dive industry could be more easily implemented by a startup without an already established network of resellers.

 There’s a similarity between Dell and the dive industry — except for the innovative startup.
 We’re still waiting for one of those.